 TYPE OF AGREEMENT DEADLINE MINIMUM SUPPORTING DOCUMENTATION Seed potato acreage greater than 125% of past average acres.
-SCD Reason for acreage increase.
+Request Type: SP SCD Reason for acreage increase.
 Certification that all requested acreage will be managed according to state standards.
-Perfor to MAH, Sec.
-41.1 Non-irrigated corn grain where irrigated corn (grain and silage) listed on actuarial documents only.
+Non-irrigated corn grain where irrigated corn (grain and silage) listed on actuarial documents only.
 Request Type: TC Initial: ARD, unless otherwise stated in the SP Subsequent Years: SCD Refer to [WAH, Sec.
-4L].
+4K].
 A completed Non-irrigated Corn Grain Request (TC) worksheet [see WAH, Exh.
 14] substantiating actual corn grain production in at least three years out of the most recent four years; or A fully executed contract for corn grain production for ethanol production.
-Renewal request must complete the worksheet for the most recent crop year.
+Renewal request must complete the worksheet including the most recent crop year.
 The RO may require additional documentation.
-Refer to [WAH, Sec.
-4M].
 Type of dry beans not on actuarial documents.
 (Including Chickpeas or Garbanzo Beans in states that insure dry beans but do not insure dry peas.)
-Request Type: TD SCD Report prices received for the specific class (type) and either, Two years of university test plot data and its recommendations, or Two years of seed company data supplemented by university data.
+Request Type: TD SCD Refer to [WAH, Sec.
+4L].
+Report prices received for the specific class (type) and either, Two years of university test plot data and its recommendations, or Two years of seed company data supplemented by university data.
 If the items above are not available, then two years of production data for the requested class and prices received may be submitted.
 The variety of the specific class (type) that will be planted.
 Current year's APH database certifying all dry bean records (including Chickpea/Garbanzo Bean records for those classes/types in states that insure dry beans but do not insure dry peas).
 Refer to [WAH, Sec.
+4M].
+Unrated practice or type (P/T).
+Initial: ARD Footnote c Evidence of adaptability of the P/T for the area.
+APH showing the specific P/T involved with the request.
+Request Type: TP Subsequent Years: SCD Evidence that the P/T is commercially grown with viable marketing outlet.
+Refer to [WAH, Sec.
 4N].
-Unrated practice, type or Variety (P/T).
-Initial: ARD Footnote 3 Evidence of adaptability of the P/T for the area.
-APH showing the specific P/T involved Request Type: TP Subsequent Years: SCD with the request.
-Evidence that the P/T is commercially grown with viable marketing outlet.
-Refer to [WAH, Sec.
-40].

-TYPE OF AGREEMENT DEADLINE MINIMUM SUPPORTING DOCUMENTATION Written unit agreements. (refer Initial: ARD The Aerial photos (footnote 6) or legible maps must delineate permanent boundaries of the unit(s) and clearly to Sec.
+TYPE OF AGREEMENT DEADLINE MINIMUM SUPPORTING DOCUMENTATION Written unit agreements. (refer Initial: ARD The Aerial photos (footnote g) or legible maps that delineate permanent boundaries of the unit(s) and clearly to Sec.
 5 of the WAH.)
-Request Type: UA Subsequent Years: SCD document the feature(s) which qualifies the producer for the unit agreement.
+Request Type: UA Subsequent Years: SCD document the feature(s) which qualify the producer for the unit agreement.
 Refer to [WAH, Sec.
 5] for specific guidelines by written unit agreement request type.
 Unrated land.
-Initial: ARD Check with the appropriate RMA RO to see if evidence of adaptability is Request Type: UC Subsequent Years: SCD required.
-NRCS soil surveys; Check the RO website (footnote 5) Refer to [WAH, Sec.
+Initial: ARD Check with the appropriate RMA RO to see if evidence of adaptability is required.
+Request Type: UC Subsequent Years: SCD NRCS soil surveys; Check the RO website (footnote f) Refer to [WAH, Sec.
 4B].
 Counties with no actuarial documents for the crop.
 Request Type: XC Cancellation Date (for the crop in the area) specified in the crop endorsement for which coverage is requested.
-Refer to Footnotes 1 thru 4 Footnotes 2 &amp; 4.
+Refer to Footnotes a thru d Footnotes b & d.
 Refer to [WAH, Sec.
-3C(1)(b) and 4P].
+3C(2) and 40].

-All plans under the Common Crop Basic Provisions are available for all WAs except as designated below, The following policies/plans allow for certain types of WAs:
+All plans under the Common Crop Basic Provisions are available for all WAs except as designated below.
+The following policies/plans allow for certain types of WAs:

-Policies/Plans REQUEST TYPE
+POLICIES/PLANS REQUEST TYPE

 Revenue Protection All WAs except XC (only allowed if revenue protection is available for the crop in the state).

 GRP/GRIP GP